department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 </dl>

-- Or, fax the documents to <span class="tel">800-455-7143</span>.

 <div class="call-out" markdown="0">

 ### What information goes on the headstone or marker?

 You must put a legal name, service branch, and birth and death year on a headstone or marker.
 State and national cemeteries also require the section and grave number.
-You can choose to inscribe the full birth and death dates, the highest rank attained, awards, war service, and an emblem of belief.
-We may approve other requests, such as nicknames, terms of endearment (for example, Loving Father), or special unit identification.
+You can choose to inscribe the deceased's full birth and death dates, the highest rank attained, awards, war service, and an emblem of belief.
+We may approve other requests, such as nicknames, terms of endearment (for example, "Loving Father"), or special unit identification.

 </div>

 ### Special arrangements

-We provide memorial headstones and markers for qualified Veterans when remains are unavailable, not identified, donated to science, buried at sea, or scattered.
+We provide memorial headstones and markers for qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered.

 For spouses who qualify for a headstone or marker, the first line on the headstone or marker must say, “In Memory of,” and it must be placed in a national cemetery, state Veterans cemetery, or military base cemetery.